evanshortiss/express-expeditious/README.md

 3. Responding with the cached data if found, otherwise proceed as normal (and cache the request response if permitted)

+This middleware is implemented at the socket level, so you don't need to worry about strange bugs happening due to builtin methods on the `res` object being overwritten with implementations that potentially contain bugs.

 ## Features

-* Caches all response functions and data types json, html, binary (res.json, res.sendFile, res.pipe, etc.)
+* Caches all response functions and data types json, html, binary (`res.json`, `res.sendFile`, `res.pipe`, etc.)
-* Caching engines can be swapped easily.
-Need to use memcached instead of one of the default adapters?
+* Cache storage engines can be swapped easily.
+Need to use memcached instead of the default adapters?
 Go ahead!
-* Generates session specific cache keys when using `express-session` to prevent users getting data that wasn't intended for them!
+* Is `express-session` (`req.session`) aware.
+This prevents users getting data that wasn't intended for them!
-* Retains ETag support from express 4.12.X
+* Retains ETag support from express 4.12.X and for all response types
-* Support for custom cache keys
+* Support for custom cache key generation.
-* Determine caching behaviours using custom functions
+* Support for determination of caching behaviours using custom functions
-* Cache times can be configured based on status code
+* Cache times can easily be on a per status code basis
-* Simple cache invalidation using an expeditious instance
+* Cache inspection and invalidation using the underlying expeditious instance
-* Use `timestring` format for setting cache timeouts, e.g you can pass `'1 hour'` instead of `60 * 60 * 1000`.
+* Support for `timestring` format for setting cache timeouts.
+For example you can pass `'1 hour'` instead of `60 * 60 * 1000`.

 ## Install